CLIP Is Also a Good Teacher: A New Learning Framework for Inductive Zero-shot Semantic Segmentation: Introduction

-Though remarkable, these models are trained by aligning the information between a whole image and its corresponding text pairs, which suggests VLMs lack the ability to localize and classify multiple objects in one image and are not suitable for segmentation tasks.
-To mitigate this issue, some early works \cite{Lseg,Openseg} try to directly fine-tune the pretrained VLMs, however, as the lack of data and proper fine-tuning methods, the performance is compromised.
-Recently, inspired by the Visual Prompt Tuning (VPT) \cite{visualprompttuning} and the appearance of the adapter structure \cite{adapter}, as shown in Fig. \ref{problema}, some works \cite{zegclip,sideadapter,maskclip,mvpseg} that utilize these two strategies simultaneously or respectively to efficiently finetune the VLMs also attracted much attention from the research endeavors.
-Another solution shown in Fig. \ref{problemb} is based on the pretrained \cite{simplebaseline,namedmask} or online learning mask proposer \cite{freeseg,panopticmaskclip,zegformer} to find and learns from all the objects including seen and potential ones.
-Despite the pioneer researchers' huge steps, prevalent works still have some drawbacks. \textbf{1)} These works above are still stuck in the specified structures, \ie, the backbone can be only selected from ViT \cite{vit} or ResNet \cite{resnet} for finetuning-based methods, and for the mask proposer-based methods an explicit mask proposer whose quality highly affects the performance is required during training. \textbf{2)} Both learning frameworks can only utilize the seen categories during training, which leads to compromising performance.
+Though remarkable, these models cannot localize and classify multiple objects in images, indicating the ineffectiveness for downstream dense prediction tasks, \ie, semantic segmentation.
+To mitigate this issue, some early works \cite{Lseg,Openseg} try to fine-tune the pre-trained VLMs directly.
+Recently, inspired by the Visual Prompt Tuning (VPT) \cite{visualprompttuning}, and the appearance of the adapter structure \cite{adapter}, as shown in Fig.~\ref{problema}, some work that effectively takes advantage of two strategies also attracted much attention \cite{zegclip,sideadapter,maskclip,mvpseg,embeddingmodulation}.
+Another solution is based on the pre-trained \cite{simplebaseline,namedmask,masqclip} or online learning mask proposer \cite{freeseg,panopticmaskclip,zegformer} to train a new segmentation model or fine-tune the VLMs in the object-level.
+Despite the pioneer researchers' huge steps, prevalent works still suffer from the following drawbacks: \textbf{1)} For the adapter-based methods, the VLMs are designed for classification tasks, leading to sub-optimal performance for downstream tasks. \textbf{2)} For the mask proposer-based methods, the training process is split into several steps, \ie, proposer training, and VLM adopting, and the quality of proposals highly affects the performance. \textbf{3)} There is a great waste of information in the unannotated areas, which constrains the model's performance.